aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 make duvet_report
 ```

-Now our report is complete.
+Now section 2.5 of our report is complete.
 Once we add an implementation
 to this `function` that Dafny will accept
 we are done with this section!